Long-time reverse transportation inequalities for non-globally-dissipative Langevin dynamics: Introduction

 As mentioned above, in addition to the shifted Girsanov argument \cite{arnaudon2006harnack, altschuler2024shifted, altschuler2025shifted, wang2012coupling}, we employ reflection coupling.
 This technique, designed to handle non-globally dissipative stochastic systems driven by Brownian motion, first appeared in \cite{lindvall1986coupling}.
 In recent years, this technique has been adopted and modified to study the Wasserstein contraction / exponential convergence of various stochastic systems, ranging from overdamped and underdamped Langevin dynamics \cite{eberle2016reflection, eberle2011reflection, eberle2019couplings, schuh2024global, kazeykina2024ergodicity, guillin2022convergence}, Hamiltonian Monte Carlo \cite{bou2020coupling, chak2025reflection}, interacting particle systems \cite{eberle2016reflection, guillin2022convergence, schuh2024global, kazeykina2024ergodicity, cao2024empirical, an2025convergence, jin2023ergodicity}, and their numerical discretizations \cite{ye2024error, majka2020nonasymptotic, li2025ergodicity, li2025relative}.
 See more details in Section \ref{sec:coupling} below.

-\paragraph{Main contributions.} We prove a uniform-in-time, dimension-free reverse transportation inequality for Langevin dynamics with non-convex potentials, utilizing a novel combination of the shifted Girsanov argument and reflection coupling with a carefully designed drift.
-Our main contributions are: \begin{itemize} \item We extend the entropy-cost inequality to non-convex settings, covering double-well and super-quadratically growing potentials. \item We derive exponential convergence rates in KL and R\'enyi divergences for non-log-concave sampling, recovering and generalizing prior results \cite{vempala2019rapid, cao2019exponential}. \item We elevate existing long-time contraction results from the Wasserstein distance to the stronger KL and R\'enyi divergences. \end{itemize} Finally, our framework offers a versatile tool for future analysis of discrete-time sampling algorithms and differential privacy for noisy SGD / stochastic gradient Langevin descent with non-convex loss functions.
+\paragraph{Main contributions.} We prove uniform-in-time, dimension-free reverse transportation inequalities for overdamped Langevin dynamics with non-convex potentials.
+Our main contributions are: \begin{itemize} \item We establish entropy-cost inequalities under a one-sided dissipativity condition, covering non-log-concave examples such as double-well and super-quadratically growing potentials. \item We obtain explicit long-time exponential contraction rates in KL divergence and R\'enyi divergence between Langevin laws started from different initial points. \item We develop a coupling argument that combines the shifted Girsanov method with reflection coupling and a carefully chosen additional drift.
+This construction also yields the corresponding uniform-in-time Harnack inequalities by duality. \end{itemize} The framework is also flexible enough to suggest extensions to discrete-time sampling algorithms and differential privacy for noisy SGD / stochastic gradient Langevin descent with non-convex loss functions.

 \paragraph{Organization of the paper.} The remainder of the paper is organized as follows.
 In Section \ref{sec:coupling}, we give the basic assumptions, the construction of the couplings and the Lyapunov function, as well as some auxiliary lemmas.
 In Section \ref{sec:KLcontraction}, based on the construction in Section \ref{sec:coupling}, we prove the reverse transportation inequalities under the KL divergence and then extend the result to the R\'enyi divergence.
 We also prove the duality between the reverse transportation inequalities and uniform-in-time Harnack inequalities in Section \ref{sec:harnack}.
 Section \ref{sec:conclusion} provides concluding remarks and discusses possible extensions to other models, including the underdamped Langevin equation and stochastic many-body systems without a globally-dissipative drift.
 More detailed derivations regarding the Girsanov transform and R\'enyi divergence are provided in the Appendix.